TheOdinProject/curriculum/advanced_html_css/accessibility/wai_aria.md

 #### `aria-label`

 The `aria-label` attribute overrides any native label of an element and modifies its name property in the accessibility tree.
 It is best used when an element doesn't already have a native label.
-When added, the string value of `aria-label` attribute  becomes the element's accessible name. **However**, [`aria-label` does not have any effect on some HTML elements](https://github.com/w3c/aria/issues/756), such as `<div>` or a `<span>`.
+When added, the string value of the `aria-label` attribute  becomes the element's accessible name. **However**, [`aria-label` does not have any effect on some HTML elements](https://github.com/w3c/aria/issues/756), such as `<div>` or a `<span>`.

 A common use for `aria-label` can be found in the "close" buttons of menus or modals: